noiseprotocol/noise_spec/noise.md

-To produce a **Noise protocol name** for `Initialize()` you concatenate the ASCII names for the handshake pattern, the DH functions, the cipher functions, and the hash function, with underscore separators.
+To produce a **Noise protocol name** for `Initialize()` you concatenate the ASCII names for the handshake pattern, the DH functions, the cipher functions, and the hash functions, with underscore separators.
 The resulting name must be 255 bytes or less.
 Examples:

  * `Noise_XX_25519_AESGCM_SHA256`